Dog Friendly, couples accommodation in Margaret River

 If you intend taking your dog on a holiday then your dog should also have an enjoyable experience.
 This means that they should have space to roam around and areas that they can investigate.
 If you intend going out and leaving them at the unit then they shouldn’t have to be tied up or locked up inside (especially since this can often lead to expensive damage being done).
 Look for places that have fully fenced yards.

 Above you have an example of dog-wire fencing.
 The gaps at the bottom of the fence are smaller than the gaps at the top.
 This type of fencing will keep in most small to medium sized dogs.
-If you have a really small dog or a jumper then the pool style fencing on the right is more appropriate.

 If yours is an outside dog or you would like to leave your dog outside when you go out, then you need to enquire about under cover areas that will protect your pet from the sun or the rain.
 Is the area appropriate to be able to set up a dog bed, food bowl and water station.